Mary Kay Lobo

 Mary Kay Lobo (born 1975) is an American psychiatric neuroscientist who is a Professor of Neurobiology at the University of Maryland School of Medicine.
 Her research considers the molecular mechanisms that underpin drug addiction and depression.
 She was named a finalist in the 2011 Blavatnik Awards for Young Scientists.

 Early life and education

 Lobo was born and raised in Los Angeles.
 She studied biology and anthropology at the University of California, Los Angeles.
 She stayed in California for her doctoral research, where she completed genetic analysis of neuron subtypes.
 To achieve this, she had to develop a novel methodology for isolating the main striatal projection neuron subtypes (medium spiny neurons).
-These two neuron play opposite but complimentary roles in neural circuitry.
+These two neuron play opposite but complementary roles in neural circuitry.
 She worked in the laboratory of X. William Yang in the David Geffen School of Medicine at UCLA.
 Lobo was a postdoctoral researcher at the University of Texas Southwestern Medical Center where she worked in the laboratory of Eric J. Nestler.